Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/Documentation/ConfigurationStore/Aws-Parameter-Store.md

 ## Configure API Connections

 Use the AWS console's UI (or other preferred mechanism) to manage API connection details, providing key names as defined in  [API Connection Management](../API-Connection-Management.md).
-When creating entries for API client keys or secrets, use the _SecureString_ type for the value.
+When creating entries for API client *keys* or *secrets*, use the _SecureString_ type for the value.

 ![AWS](../../images/Aws-Parameter-Store-configuration-store-example.png)